Swanpool, Lincoln

-Swanpool is a suburb of Lincoln, England.
+Swanpool is a suburb of Lincoln, Lincolnshire, England.
 It was built in the interwar period as a garden suburb.

 Archaeology

 An industrial pottery kiln dating to the Roman period was discovered to the northeast of the Swanpool estate and excavated by Graham Webster and Norman Booth in 1945.
 The kiln produced a wide variety of wares, which were distributed throughout the Roman city of Lindum Colonia and as far as the Humber.